 1930 – Belgium experienced a large-scale smog which resulted in 80 deaths and 6,000 people taking ill.

 1943 – The first episode of Los Angeles smog occurred.
-It was at first believed as a Japanese chemical warfare attack.
-Days later, they realized it was actually a direct result of the influx of cars and industry in the city.
+It was at first believed to be a Japanese chemical warfare attack.
+Days later, they realized it was a direct result of the city’s influx of cars and industry.
 To be more specific, it came from the fumes from the tailpipes of their very own vehicles.
 The thick fog affected three city blocks with stinging eyes and running noses.
 There were no reported deaths.

 1948 – A lethal haze blanketed over Donora, Pennsylvania.
 Several days later, 7,000 people experienced cardiovascular or respiratory problems.
 This number accounts for almost half of its entire population at the time.
 People found it difficult to breathe.
 This resulted in the death of 20 people from asphyxiation.

 1952 – The Great Smog of 1952 affected the British capital of London.
-A combination of cold weather, windless conditions, and airborne pollutants prompted this event.
+Cold weather, windless conditions, and airborne pollutants prompted this event.
 It lasted for four December days.
 This resulted in 4,000 deaths and 100,000 people who fell to respiratory tract illnesses.

 1956 – The British parliament passed the Clean Air Act as a response to the Great Smog of 1952.
 This introduced measures to reduce air pollution.

-1963 – The U.S. government passed the Clean Air Act in an attempt to control air pollution at a national level.
+1963—The U.S. government passed the Clean Air Act to control air pollution at the national level.

-Today, technology has allowed experts to make leaps and bounds in the study of our planet’s health.
+Today, technology has allowed experts to make leaps and bounds in studying our planet’s health.

-The National Aeronautics and Space Administration has a team called the Ozone Monitoring Team.
+The National Aeronautics and Space Administration has the Ozone Monitoring Team.
 They sit aboard the Aura satellite and specialize in finding ‘fingerprints’ or gases.
-These gases clutter the atmosphere and are visible images on Earth’s ozone layer.
+These gases clutter the atmosphere and are visible images of Earth’s ozone layer.

 What Businesses Can Do

-Businesses all around the world contribute to a whole lot of the air’s contamination.
-The silver lining is they can reverse the situation and help save the environment.
+Businesses worldwide contribute to much of the air’s contamination.
+The silver lining is that they can reverse the situation and help save the environment.

 The key is to rethink the process.

-What procedures within your daily conduct of the business can you change?
-Can doing this alteration for the long-term be workable?
-Will you be able to commit to eco-friendly contribution to the community?
+What procedures within your daily business conduct can you change?
+Is making this alteration for the long term workable?
+Will you be able to commit to making an eco-friendly contribution to the community?

 Use of Renewable Fuel

-This will address the most significant cause, the burning of fossil fuels.
-The most significant step your business can take is to move away from the use of fossil fuels to produce energy.
-You can instead invest in renewable sources of energy.
-This can include solar, water, wind, and geothermal sources.
+This will address the most significant cause: the burning of fossil fuels.
+The most significant step your business can take is to move away from using fossil fuels to produce energy.
+You can instead invest in renewable sources of energy, such as solar, water, wind, and geothermal sources.
 This will allow you to produce the power you need without harming the environment.

 Conservation of Energy

-As vital as producing clean energy, businesses should strive to make use of power in an efficient way.
-Conserving energy consumption will decrease the use of it.
-In turn, the need to keep producing it reduces also.
+As vital as producing clean energy, businesses should strive to use power efficiently.
+Conserving energy consumption will decrease energy use, reducing the need to keep producing it.

 Self-Check and Compliance with Legislation